tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-You gain a single daily use of the wizard's _utility spell_, cast at your level or lower.
+You gain a single daily use of the wizard's _utility affinity_, cast at your level or lower.

 #### Epic Feat

-If you don't like the first random wizard spell you select for the day, you can determine another random wizard spell.
+If you don't like the first random wizard affinity you select for the day, you can determine another random wizard affinity.
 You're stuck with the second one.

 ### Trace of the Divine

-You gain a random spell from the cleric class.
-Whenever you take a full heal-up, randomly choose a cleric spell of the highest level you can cast.
-For the rest of the day, you know this cleric spell and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.
+You gain a random affinity from the cleric class.
+Whenever you take a full heal-up, randomly choose a cleric affinity of the highest level you can cast.
+For the rest of the day, you know this cleric affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.

-If the cleric spell refers to Wisdom, you can replace that ability score with references to Charisma.
+If the cleric affinity refers to Wisdom, you can replace that ability score with references to Charisma.

 #### Adventurer Feat